inforsix/inforsix/README.md

 ## Recent Projects

-- **Project Name:** Description of the project, what it does, and the technology stack used.
+- **Ivalley:** iValley, where fashion meets innovation.
+Shop the latest trends and timeless styles from top designers and emerging brands.
+Experience a seamless shopping journey with our curated collection, all available at your fingertips.
   [Live URL](https://ivalley.inforsix.com/)

-- **Fill Mart:** Description of the project, what it does, and the technology stack used.
+- **Fill Mart:** Fill Mart, the premier online marketplace where convenience meets variety.
+Explore an extensive range of products from top brands and local artisans, all from the comfort of your home.
   [Live URL](https://fillmart.inforsix.com/)

-- **Project Name:** Mr Tailor, a premier clothing shop known for its stylish and expertly tailored garments.
+- **Mr Tailor:** Mr Tailor, a premier clothing shop known for its stylish and expertly tailored garments.
 Using WordPress, I crafted a sleek, user-friendly site that showcases their range of high-quality clothing and enhances the overall shopping experience.
   [Live URL](https://tailor.inforsix.com/)

 ## Our Values